hse-project/rfcs/rfcs/hse/0003-wal-design.md

 ### WAL Logging Path

-With kv-mutations spread across multiple WAL files, the WAL component needs an monotonically increasing log sequence number (LSN) to order kv-mutations.
+With kv-mutations spread across multiple WAL files, the WAL component needs an monotonically increasing record ID (rid) to order kv-mutations.

-The LSN must be unique across multiple WAL buffers and across KVSes in a KVDB.
+The rid must be unique across multiple WAL buffers and across KVSes in a KVDB.
-The LSN captures the arrival order of kv-mutations.
+The rid captures the arrival order of kv-mutations.

 ```
 Tclient: wal_op()/wal_txn_op()